oneapi-src/oneAPI-tab/ai/README.rst

 defines the oneDNN interface with building blocks for deep learning applications and frameworks.

-The AI SIG is led by Alison Richards.
+The AI SIG is led by Penporn Koanantakool (Google) and Jian Hui Lim (Intel).

 To find out how to join the AI SIG `get in touch`_.